dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1510: Land forms the basis of community and social structure.
+### T1510: Land is the foundation of life and communities.

 |Support|
 |---|